• Facebook

 1. Press the Instant Pot Saute button (see note below about adjusting the saute heat)

 2. Add the olive oil.
 When the oil is hot, add the onion and garlic.
-Saute for 3 to 5 minutes, until the onion has softened.
+Saute for about 3 minutes, until the onion has softened.

 3. Add broth, tomato paste and a pinch of salt.
 Mix well and bring to a simmer for 1 minute.